 Ms. Galaviz has also worked as a pro bono lawyer for the Volunteer Legal Services Program, advising clients on consumer debt and eviction defense matters.

-Before joining Hueston Hennigan, Ms. Galaviz worked in the New York and Los Angeles offices of Quinn Emanuel Urquhart & Sullivan, LLP, concentrating on complex commercial litigation including matters involving structured finance, securities, and intellectual property disputes.
-She also gained experience in two high-profile trials in the Southern District of New York regarding dealings in mortgage-backed securities stemming from the 2008 financial crisis.
+Before joining Hueston Hennigan, Ms. Galaviz worked in the offices of Quinn Emanuel Urquhart & Sullivan, where she focused on complex commercial litigation matters involving structured finance, securities, and intellectual property disputes.
+She also gained experience in two high-profile trials in the U.S. District Court for the Southern District of New York regarding dealings in mortgage-backed securities stemming from the 2008 financial crisis.

 - Representing Southern California Edison and Edison International in litigation arising out of the 2017 Thomas Fire, the 2018 Montecito mudslides, and the 2018 Woolsey Fire.

 - Representing the Navajo Nation in an action against the USEPA and private parties for damages in connection with the Gold King Mine disaster.

 - Represented a leading global professional services company in an $830 million actuarial malpractice lawsuit brought by the city of Houston in connection with the city’s $6.2 billion pension crisis.